wchrapcynski/Python-Command-Line-Project/README.md

 ## Usage

-To run the program, you'll need to use the following commands depending on your setup from the `lib` directory.
+To run the program, you'll need to use the following command in the `lib` directory.

 `pipenv run python main.py`

-`python3 main.py`

 There are currently five menu items: